BED BUG TREATMENTS – WHAT TO EXPECT

 Exterminators offer bed bug treatment options which can include using dogs to sniff out these pests, although this isn’t provided by many pest control companies yet.
 The two most commonly used methods of bed bug removal are heat treatment and insecticide treatments.
 Let’s look at them in more detail.

-We are nearly always asked the question: What kills bed bugs instantly?
-The answer is, heat instantly kills bed bugs.
+We are nearly always asked the question: What kills bed bugs instantly and fast?
+The answer is if you want to kill bed bugs fast, a heat treatment is the best way to kill bed bugs instantly.

 Heat treatment, or Thermal Remediation as it’s officially known, consists of the exterminator strategically placing commercial heaters, fans, temperature sensors, and other related electrical equipment throughout the house.